 20th-century industrialisation has profoundly transformed our soils in order to feed more people, more effectively: two concepts that are nowadays being called into question on all sides.
 Food has become an incredibly complex arena; from farm to fork, many different processes come into play to feed a growing population.

 Farmers face many challenges.
 Those known as “farmer-researchers” are experimenting with new practices.
 Like a designer, they are inventing new farming processes, taking into account the specific features of the context and tools, which they readily reinvent to adapt them to specific local characteristics.

 At the heart of their concerns, the land, topography, rainwater run-off, sunshine, winds and the biological cycles of fauna and flora are all elements that the “farmer designer” observes to develop their land and promote virtuous links for the soil and its crops.

-Farmer designers: an art of living aims to present a new generation of farmers who are looking to feed us while regenerating the soil and the biodiversity.
+Farmer designers: agriculture on the move aims to present a new generation of farmers who are looking to feed us while regenerating the soil and the biodiversity.